aws-solutions-library-samples/guidance-for-integrating-external-single-sign-on-providers-with-amazon-eks/README.md

 5. It's also possible to pre-configure your `kubeconfig` using the `okta_login` output.
 This will also require you to authenticate in a browser window.

     ```
-    okta_login = "kubectl oidc-login setup --oidc-issuer-url=https://dev-ORGID.okta.com/oauth2/1234567890abcdefghij--oidc-client-id=1234567890abcdefghij"
+    okta_login = "kubectl oidc-login setup --oidc-issuer-url=https://dev-ORGID.okta.com/oauth2/XXXXXXXXXXXXXXXXXX--oidc-client-id=XXXXXXXXXXXXXXXXXX"
     ```

 ## Cleanup

-1. To tear down all the provisioned resources, run the Terraform destroy command from the same directory it was applied.
+1. To tear down all the provisioned resources related to this guidance, run the Terraform destroy command from the same directory it was applied.

     ```
     cd guidance-for-amazon-eks-integrations-with-external-sso-providers-on-aws/source